-The first story telling system for which there is a record is the Novel Writer system developed by Sheldon Klein [8].
+The first story telling system for which there is a record is the Novel Writer system developed by Sheldon Klein [4].
 Novel Writer created murder stories within the context of a weekend party.
-It relied on a micro-simulation model where the behaviour of individual characters and events were governed by probabilistic rules that progressively changed the state of the simulated world (represented as a semantic network).
-The flow of the narrative arises from reports on the changing state of the world model.
-A description of the world in which the story was to take place was provided as input.
-The particular murderer and victim depended on the character traits specified as input (with an additional random ingredient).
+It relied on a micro-simulation model where the behaviour of individual characters and events were governed by probabilistic rules that progressively changed the state of the simulated world.
+The particular murderer and victim depended on the character traits specified as input.
 The motives arise as a function of the events during the course of the story.
 The set of rules is highly constraining, and allows for the construction of only one very specific type of story.
+Personality characteristics are explicitly represented but marked as "not to be described in output".